Men's health: Life expectancy

 Biological influences on lower male life expectancies include genetics and hormones.
 For males, the 23rd pair of chromosomes are an X and a Y chromosome, rather than the two X chromosomes in females.
 The Y chromosome is smaller in size and contains fewer genes.
-This distinction may contribute to the discrepancy between men and women's life expectancy, as the additional X chromosome in females may counterbalance potential disease producing genes from the other X chromosome.
+This distinction may contribute to the discrepancy between men's and women's life expectancy, as the additional X chromosome in females may counterbalance potential disease-producing genes from the other X chromosome.
 Since males don't have the second X chromosome, they lack this potential protection.
-Hormonally, testosterone is a major male sex hormone important for a number of functions in males, and to a lesser extent, females.
-Low testosterone in males is a risk factor of cardiovascular related diseases.
+Hormonally, testosterone is a major male sex hormone important for several functions in males, and to a lesser extent, females.
+Low testosterone in males is a risk factor of cardiovascular-related diseases.
 Conversely, high testosterone levels can contribute to prostate diseases.
 These hormonal factors play a direct role in the life expectancy of men compared to women.

-In terms of behavioural factors, men have higher levels of consumption of alcohol, substances, and tobacco compared to women, resulting in increased rates of diseases such as lung cancer, cardiovascular disease, and cirrhosis of the liver.
-Sedentary behaviour, associated with many chronic diseases seems to be more prevalent in men.
+In terms of behavioral factors, men have higher levels of consumption of alcohol, substances, and tobacco compared to women, resulting in increased rates of diseases such as lung cancer, cardiovascular disease, and cirrhosis of the liver.
+Sedentary behavior, associated with many chronic diseases seems to be more prevalent in men.
 These diseases influence the overall life expectancy of men.
 For example, according to the World Health Organization, 3.14 million men died from causes linked to excessive alcohol use in 2010 compared to 1.72 million women.
-Men are more likely than women to engage in over 30 risky behaviours associated with increased morbidity, injury, and mortality.
+Men are more likely than women to engage in over 30 risky behaviors associated with increased morbidity, injury, and mortality.
 Additionally, despite a disproportionately lower rate of suicide attempts than women, men have significantly higher rates of death by suicide.

 Social determinants of men's health involve factors such as greater levels of occupational exposure to physical and chemical hazards than women.
 Historically, men had higher work-related stress, which negatively impacted their life expectancy by increasing the risk of hypertension, heart attack, and stroke.
 However, as women's role in the workplace continues to be established, these risks are no longer specific to just men.